aethrvmn/greek-news-rss-feeds/README.md

 This generator extracts articles from different categories of the selected news website.
 After curating the content and removing ads and non-essential components, it produces an RSS feed for each category.

-## Hosting and Updates
+### Hosting and Updates

 The RSS feeds are hosted on my personal website, and I've set up a cronjob to refresh the XML files every hour.
 You can subscribe to them to get the latest content directly to your favorite RSS reader.

-## Future Goals
+### Future Goals

-The goal is to expand this tool to other media outlets.
+The goal is to expand this tool to other Greek media outlets.

 ## Contributions